dotnet/docs/includes/core-changes/aspnetcore/3.1/http-cookie-samesite-authn-impacts.md

 ##### Safari

 Safari 12 strictly implemented the prior draft and fails if it sees the new `None` value in cookies.
-This must be avoided via the browser sniffing code shown below.
-Ensure you test Safari 12 and 13 as well as WebKit-based, OS-style logins using Microsoft Authentication Library (MSAL), Active Directory Authentication Library (ADAL), or whatever library you're using.
+This must be avoided via the browser sniffing code shown in [Support older browsers](#support-older-browsers).
+Ensure you test Safari 12 and 13 as well as WebKit-based, OS-style logins using Microsoft Authentication Library (MSAL), Active Directory Authentication Library (ADAL), or whichever library you're using.
 The problem is dependent on the underlying OS version.
 OSX Mojave 10.14 and iOS 12 are known to have compatibility problems with the new behavior.
 Upgrading to OSX Catalina 10.15 or iOS 13 fixes the problem.
 Safari doesn't currently have an opt-in flag for testing the new specification behavior.

 ##### Firefox